jscastanos/jscastanos/README.md

 ### About Me

-- 🌱 I’m currently learning everything
-- 🥅 Aside from coding, I'm learning how to cook
-- ⚡ Fun fact: I love to draw/doodle.
-(That owl is me, its made with both ☕ and ❤️)
+I love coffee ☕ and coding 💻

 ### Languages and Tools